DKISTDC/level2/docs/Invertibility.md

 * VISP only for now for simplicity

 - [ ] WAITING: Han to specify waveband logic, specifics below
-- [ ] WAITING: changes to WCS by Stuart will fix boundingBox
 - [ ] What are the on-disk calculations?
+- [ ] AOLocked: do you mean 75% of total frames are locked, or each dataset needs 75% locked or better?

 TODO: Update Metadata API
 -------------------------
 The following headers need to be promoted to Metadata GraphQL API

 - [x] Implement params: `health`, `gosStatus`, `aoLock`, `lightLevel`, `polarimetricAccuracy`, `friedParameter`
-- [ ] Add to existing L1 systems (metadata_graphql_api, search-support-database, etc)
+- [x] Add to existing L1 systems (metadata_graphql_api, search-support-database, etc)
 - [ ] fully implement logic
+- [x] changes to WCS by Stuart will fix boundingBox

 TELESCOPE
 ---------